🧢 Beautiful ✨ Detailed πŸ’ Adorable

 Info :

+Fasten off and draw the yarn end through all 10 sts and pull tight to close the opening. <photo 56 & 57> Weave in and hide yarn ends.
 Push the upper half of the eggshell inwards to make it cup-shaped.
 Row 16 should be the border. <photo 58 to 60>

-Round 16 - FLO :
+Round 16 (scallop) :

-Attach yarn to any st of the remaining half front loop of Rnd 15 <photo 61 & 62> [(sc, hdc, dc, hdc, sc) into the same st, skip 2 sts, sl st, skip 2 sts] rep 6 times [6 scallops] <Diagram on page 20 & photo 63 to 69> Fasten off and leave a long tail for sewing.
+Attach yarn to any st of the remaining half front loop of Rnd 15. [(sc, hdc, dc, hdc, sc) into the same st, skip 2 sts, sl st, skip 2 sts] rep 6 times [6 scallops]. <Diagram on page 20 & photo 63 to 69>

 Assembly Instructions